 Exchange EWS Provider

-	To install this one, we'll need to download it from 1st-setup
+To install this one, we'll need to download the newest XPI-file from Github.

 Configure Lightning to sync with Exchange

 After giving Thunderbird a reboot to activate the add-ons, we are now ready to add the Exchange calendar in Lightning.